andybest/common-lisp/README.md

 ## Usage

-This library should be fairly self-explanatory to anyone familiar with linear algebra, and each symbol has a documentation string containing more detail.
+This library should be fairly self-explanatory to anyone familiar with linear algebra and each symbol has a documentation string containing more detail.

 The library follows a certain naming convention.
 Functions having to do with vectors, points, lines, quaternions, dual quaternions,